Payroll

 Superannuation, or super, is a retirement savings program where employers contribute a percentage of an employee's earnings to a super fund.
 Introduced in 1992, it is designed to provide financial security for employees in retirement and reduce reliance on government pensions.
 Employees can also make voluntary contributions to boost their savings.

 Employers in Australia must pay super for most employees, including full-time, part-time, and casual workers who are 18 years or older (or under 18 and working more than 30 hours per week).
-Contributions are based on ordinary time earnings, not take-home pay.
+Contributions are based on qualifying earnings, not take-home pay.

 The Superannuation Guarantee Contribution (SGC) rate is currently 12%.
-Employers must calculate and pay this percentage of an eligible employee’s ordinary time earnings into their super fund.
+Employers must calculate and pay this percentage of an eligible employee's qualifying earnings into their super fund.

-Previously, employees had to earn at least A$450 per month to qualify for superannuation contributions.
-That threshold has now been removed, so employers must pay super on all eligible earnings, provided the employee meets age and work-hour requirements.
+No. The previous A$450 monthly income threshold has been removed, so employers must pay super on all eligible earnings, provided the employee meets age and work-hour requirements.

 Super payments are integrated into payroll.
-Employers calculate SGC, include it alongside salary payments, and submit it to the employee’s chosen fund by the due date.
-Using automated payroll systems, like Omni HR, ensures contributions are accurate and compliant with regulations.
+Employers calculate SGC on Qualifying Earnings, include it alongside every pay run, and submit it to the employee's chosen fund within 7 business days of payday.
+Using automated payroll systems, like Omni HR, ensures contributions are accurate, pay-aligned, and compliant with the Payday Super regulations.

-Non-compliance with superannuation in Australia rules can result in penalties, interest charges, and damage to employee trust.
-Accurate records and automated systems help prevent errors and missed payments.
+Non-compliance with superannuation in Australia rules can result in the Superannuation Guarantee Charge — including penalties of up to 25–50% of the unpaid amount — interest charges, and damage to employee trust.
+Accurate records and automated systems help prevent errors and missed payments, which is especially important now that contributions are due every pay cycle rather than quarterly.

 Employees can access their super accounts to check balances, track contributions, and review investment options.
-Understanding what is superannuation in Australia helps employees make informed decisions and maximize their retirement savings.
+With Payday Super, employees should see contributions appear in their fund shortly after each payday rather than once a quarter.

 Omni HR's managed payroll services simplify superannuation management by: